Bhopal Madhya Pradesh, India Travel Guide

 Consult local guides or official websites for current temporary exhibits, workshops, or cultural events.

-Beyond its prominent landmarks, Bhopal and its surroundings contain significant historical sites, from ancient rock shelters to grand palaces.
+Beyond its prominent landmarks, Bhopal and its surroundings contain significant historical sites, from historic times rock shelters to grand palaces.

 UNESCO site, 3rd century BCE Buddhist monuments with carved gateways (toranas).